syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 {% highlight vb.net %}
 [VB]

-'Load the PDF document with signature field
+'Loads the PDF document with signature field

 Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

-'Get the page
+'Gets the page

 Dim page As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

-'Create a signature field
+'Creates a signature field

 Dim signatureField As New PdfSignatureField(page, "Signaturefield")